mls-m5/medit/README.md

 - [ ] When alt+tab into editor, prevent from typing tab
 - [ ] Option to restore selection (gv)
 - [x] Status line for common operations (for example saving, changing mode)
+- [ ] Test: Add margin from the cursor to the bottom of the screen (when not on end of file)

 ## Requirements